drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 ## Join Us in Shaping the Future of Generative AI Observability

-Community collaboration is key to OpenTelemetry’s success.
+Community collaboration is key to OpenTelemetry's success.
 We invite developers, AI practitioners, and organizations to contribute, share feedback, or participate in discussions.
 Explore the OpenTelemetry Python Contrib project, contribute code, or help shape observability for AI as it continues to evolve.